restorecommerce/rendering-srv/README.md

 ## Chassis Service

-This service uses chassis-srv, a base module for restorecommerce microservices, in order to provide a command interface which exposes endpoints for retrieving the system status.
-These endpoints can be called via [gRPC](https://grpc.io/docs/) or Kafka events (through the io.restorecommerce.command topic).
+This service uses [chassis-srv](http://github.com/restorecommerce/chassis-srv), a base module for [restorecommerce](https://github.com/restorecommerce) microservices, in order to provide the following functionalities:

+- implementation of a [command-interface](https://github.com/restorecommerce/chassis-srv/blob/master/command-interface.md) which provides endpoints for retrieving the system status and version information.
+These endpoints can be called via [gRPC](https://grpc.io/docs/) or Kafka events (through the `io.restorecommerce.command` topic).
+- stores the offset values for Kafka topics at regular intervals to [Redis](https://redis.io/).

 ## Usage